lsjroberts/gelatin-design/_drafts/sprint-two-world-editor.md

 ---
-title: Creating the world editor
+title: Sprint Two - World Editor
-titleSmall: Sprint Two - Creating the
+titleSmall: Sprint Two
 titleStrong: World Editor
 date: 2015-02-08
-category: games
-tags: project-iso elm
+category: project-iso
 ---

-I'm splitting development into sprints with set objectives.
-The primary target is to develop the game to a playable state at the end of each sprint.
-This is to ensure motivation is maintained and the progress can be tested and feedback can be received on the current state.

 For this, the second sprint, I focused on refactoring my original ideas and developing the initial world editor with river and elevation brushes.